 This is the final stretch!
 You'll let the player reset a completed round by clicking the mouse, and you'll add a decorative net to the center of the playfield.

 In closing, I'll briefly explain how you can carry your momentum from today forward into continuing to learn and practice more about videogame development with this approach.

 In response to student demand I've created a completely new video course that covers the next few games from my textbook in the same way that I coach my private clients through the material.

 The complete textbook PDF and its related source code is also included with the new course!

 Hey!
 I live in an L.A. apartment with my fiancée Laura and our 3-year-old gray cat EDI.
 I've been making games for 20 years, including pro game design on console games for Electronic Arts, in casual web games at a Silicon Valley start-up, and indie mobile (including the #2 top ranked game in 2008).
 Before starting Gamkedo I taught game creation skills at Georgia Tech.
-On the side I organize IndieCade's workshops in L.A. and Paris, teach kids coding in Malibu, and do game developer outreach now with over 60 podcast episodes and 120 YouTube videos.
+On the side I organize IndieCade's workshops in L.A. and Paris, teach kids coding in Malibu, and do game developer outreach now with over 70 podcast episodes and over 50k YouTube subscribers.